-The purpose of this Standard is to facilitate implementation of Department of Energy (DOE) Order (O), 420.1C, Facility Safety, by providing criteria and guidance for a standard and acceptable approach to meet the DOE O 420.1C requirements for fire protection programs (FPPs).
+The purpose of this Standard is to provide criteria and guidance for meeting the fire protection program requirements set out in DOE O 420.1C Chg.
+3, Facility Safety.
 This Standard addresses special or unique fire protection issues at DOE facilities that are not comprehensively or adequately addressed in national consensus standards or other design criteria.